After you get refugee status

 Contact UK NARIC if you have qualifications from your home country - you’ll need to find their UK equivalent to find a similar job here.
 It costs at least £55.20 to do this.

-So you have a better idea, you might be entitled to benefits like:
+You might be entitled to benefits like:

 - Pension Credit - if you’re over working age